wjahoward/RubyOnRails/README.md

 After that, save it
 14. Create a view, named `hello` (app > views > right-click on mainpage > New File).
 Add the HTML message to this file I.e. `<h1>Hello World!</h1>`
 15. Create the route by editing the `routes.rb` file (config > routes.rb).
-Add the below line below the first line, so is something like this
+Add the below line below the first line, so is something like this:
-I.e. `Rails.application.routes.draw do
+`Rails.application.routes.draw do
   root to: 'mainpage#hello'
-  # For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html
+  For details on the DSL available within this file, see http://guides.rubyonrails.org/routing.html end`
-end`
 The above example tells Rails that the root directory `/` will serve up our controller's action
 16. Test the application again by typing `bundler exec rails server`